X-ray image intensifier: Operation

 The overall function of an image intensifier is to convert incident x-ray photons to light photons of sufficient intensity to provide a viewable image.
 This occurs in several stages.
 The input window is convex is shape, made up of aluminium to minimise the scattering of X-rays.
 The window is 1 mm in thickness.
 Once X-rays pass through the aluminium windows, it encounters input phosphor that converts X-rays into light photons.
 The thickness of input phosphor range from 300 to 450 micrometres reach a compromise between absorption efficiency of X-rays and spatial resolution.
-Thicker input phosphor has higher absorption efficiency but poor spatial resoution and vice versa.
+Thicker input phosphor has higher absorption efficiency but poor spatial resolution and vice versa.
 Sodium activated Caesium Iodide is typically used due to its higher conversion efficiency thanks to high atomic number and mass attenuation coefficient, when compared to zinc-cadmium sulfide.
 The input phosphor are arranged into small tubes, to allow photons to pass through the tube, without scattering, this improving the spatial resolution.
 The light photons are then converted to electrons by a photocathode.
 The photocathode is made up of antimony caesium, which is to match the photons produced from input phosphor, thus maximise the efficiency of producing photoelectrons.
 The photocathode has a thickness of 20 nm with absorption efficacy of 10 to 15%.

 A potential difference (25-35 kilovolts) created between the anode and photocathode then accelerates these photoelectrons while electron lenses focus the beam down to the size of the output window.
 The output window is typically made of silver-activated zinc-cadmium sulfide and converts incident electrons back to visible light photons.
 At the input and output phosphors the number of photons is multiplied by several thousands, so that overall there is a large brightness gain.
 This gain makes image intensifiers highly sensitive to X-rays such that relatively low doses can be used for fluoroscopic procedures.